 More Composting Benefits

-#7 – Your yard and garden will benefit from the decomposing leftovers, coffee grounds and scraps of paper.
+#7 – Your yard and vegetable garden will benefit from the decomposing leftovers, composting coffee ground and filters along with scraps of paper.
 You’ll have a gorgeous garden, lush lawn and healthier yard and trees.

-#8 – You can also put yard scraps such as grass trimmings and tree branches as well as leaves and such into your compost to help it decompose faster.
-This will replace nutrients in the soil and help you to get a healthier yard and compost pile in record time.
+#8 – You can also put yard scraps such as grass clippings or grass trimmings and tree branches as well as leaves and such into your compost to help it decompose faster.
+This will replace nutrients in the rich soil and help you to get a healthier yard and compost pile in record time.

 DIY Compost Bin #2 Made From Pallets